 As well as that, the space will seem smaller than it is and it may even feel claustrophobic.
 Clutter will also subliminally suggest to viewers that your property doesn’t have sufficient storage.

 View decluttering as the first step in the moving process.
 If you’re going to be moving to a new home you’ll need to start packing.
-So start by packing up and moving out – to friends, the local charity shop, or the dump – whatever you don’t use or love and therefore don’t need to lug with you to your new home!
+So start by packing up and moving out – to friends, the local charity shop, or the recycling centre – whatever you don’t use or love and therefore don’t need to lug with you to your new home!

 As well as improving the visual presentation of your home, decluttering is renowned for having an emotional impact.
 When we physically let go of superfluous things in our homes, we can let go of emotional connections we associate with these things.
 What can feel like a laborious and difficult process as we start out, can have a magically alchemical effect on our energy if we fully commit to it.